KJSodipe14/WYSE-Research/README.md

 pip install numpy scipy matplotlib pandas

-Open any notebook such as:
+Open a notebook such as:

 transfer-function-intro.ipynb